Background & Credit Reports

 In today’s digital age, companies regularly purchase credit and background reports from third-party companies to evaluate individuals for any number of purposes.
 These reports, called consumer reports, can affect your access to employment, loans, credit cards, mortgages, apartment rentals, utility services, and insurance.
 Thus, your consumer report is critically important to your financial and personal life.

 Unfortunately, consumer reports often contain erroneous, inaccurate, incomplete, or outdated information.
 When this happens, the consequences can be devastating, including the denial of loans, credit, or insurance, the loss of a job, or the denial of housing.

 A federal law called the Fair Credit Reporting Act (FCRA) protects individuals by requiring that the information in their background and credit reports is accurate, and giving them the ability to dispute and correct inaccurate information.

-For more information on your rights under the FCRA, click on the links throughout this page.
+For more information on your rights under the FCRA, visit our Fair Credit Reporting Acts page.

 The FCRA attorneys at Weiner & Sand LLC have extensive experience litigating background and credit report cases and helping individuals correct the information in their background reports.